 Original Medicare does not cover prescription drugs, but as people age, there is a higher likelihood they need to take more prescriptions to maintain or improve their health.
 That’s why Medicare Part D was created—to ensure that seniors had affordable coverage for their prescriptions.

 In this guide, we’ll cover when, why, and how to enroll in a standalone Part D plan to enhance Original Medicare coverage.
 Many Medicare beneficiaries choose to enroll in a Medicare Advantage plan to receive Part D coverage, and while there are similarities, they are different and can come with limitations.
 As such, we’ve covered Medicare Advantage enrollment in this article.

 Prefer to speak with someone?
-If you have any questions about Medicare or need assistance with enrollment, give us a call any time to speak with one of our expert Advisors.
+If you have any questions about Medicare or need assistance with enrollment, give us a call any time to speak with one of our licensed Advisors.

 Whether you want to switch from one plan to another or enroll in Medicare Part D for the first time, you are only able to do so during specific enrollment periods.
 Being aware of these enrollment periods is important because missing them can sometimes result in a late enrollment penalty and/or gaps in coverage.
 Below are short and sweet explanations of these enrollment periods to help you avoid late penalties.